-Drooping eyelids can impair your vision and cause discomfort if the loose skin turns in or out.
-Dr. Steven L. Cahan performs eyelid surgery to remove excess skin, restore your vision, reduce discomfort, and improve your appearance at his practice in Asheville, North Carolina.
-Drooping eyelids are a common side effect of decreased collagen levels in your skin as you get older.
-If your lax eyelids are disrupting your vision or causing discomfort, call or make an appointment online today.
+Drooping eyelids and loose skin can impair your vision, cause discomfort, and affect your appearance.
+Dr. Steven L. Cahan performs eyelid surgery to remove excess skin, repair droopy eyes, and improve your appearance at his practice in Asheville, North Carolina.
+The abnormalities affecting the eyelids often occur as one gets older.
+If your eyelid abnormalities are disrupting your vision or causing discomfort, call or make an appointment today.

 Dr. Cahan uses eyelid surgery to remove excess skin that blocks your vision as well as repair the appearance of droopy eyelids or eyelids that turn inward or outward.